xtbl/iutils/README.md

 Query Elements:

 by Class:

 	i$('.className')

-by Id
+by Id:

 	i$('#idName')

-by Tag name
+by Tag name:

 	i$('tagName')

 You can also pass the context as a parameter: